IBC's Organizational Structure

 Located within the Department of the Interior (DOI) for over 30 years, the Interior Business Center has supported the offices and bureaus within the Department as well as federal agencies outside the Department, as a Shared Service Center (SSC) providing world class business management systems and services.
 An SSC is an organization that exists to provide services to other organizations in one or more Lines of Business (LOB) areas.
 SSCs leverage economies of scale in delivering business service functions, which dramatically reduce costs, streamline processes and response time, and increase the quality and consistency in service.

 The Interior Business Center is headquartered in Washington, DC and has offices across the country.
-In addition to our Washington, DC location, our primary campus locations and Directorate Headquarters are in Herndon, VA and Denver, Colo.
-We also have offices in Sierra Vista, Ariz; Sacramento, Calif; Reston, VA; Boise, Idaho; and Anchorage, Alaska.
+In addition to our Washington, DC location, our primary campus locations and Directorate Headquarters are in Herndon, VA and Denver, CO.
+We also have offices in Sierra Vista, AZ; Sacramento, CA; Reston, VA; Boise, ID; and Anchorage, AK.

 We have a diverse organization comprised of numerous lines of business and service offerings.
 Click here to view our organizational structure.